mbbill/JSC.js/README.md

 ## Build test shell on Windows

-Normally you don't need this but with the test shell you can easily debug and test JSC.js on windows when there's no good debugger for JSC.js on wasm.
+Usually, you don't need this but with the test shell, you can easily debug and test JSC.js on windows when there's no good debugger for JSC.js on wasm.

 ### Preparation